iter8-tools/docs/docs/tutorials/integrations/kserve-mm/mirror.md

 template: main.html
 ---

-# Mirrored Rollout of a ML Model
+# Mirrored rollout of a ML model

 This tutorial shows how Iter8 can be used to implement a mirrored rollout of ML models in a KServe modelmesh serving environment.
 In a mirrored rollout, all inference requests are sent to the primary version of the model.
 In addition, a portion of the requests are also sent to the candidate version of the model.
 The responses from the candidate version are ignored.
 Iter8 enables a mirrored rollout by automatically configuring the network to distribute inference requests.